Adam Yates (footballer)

 Adam Paul Yates (born 28 May 1983) is an English former professional footballer who played as a right-back.
 He made 520 league and cup appearances in a 16-year career as a professional and also won three caps as a semi-pro international with England.

 Having spent ten years at the Crewe Alexandra Academy, he turned professional with the club in 2002.
-He spent five months of the 2003–04 season on loan at Conference club Halifax Town, though was released by his parent club at the end of the season, never having made a first-team appearance for Crewe.
-He then spent two seasons at Northern Premier League side Leek Town, before he was signed by Morecambe in August 2006.
+He spent five months of the 2003–04 season on loan at Conference club Halifax Town, though he was released by his parent club at the end of the season, never having made a first-team appearance for Crewe.
+He then spent two seasons at Northern Premier League side Leek Town before he was signed by Morecambe in August 2006.
 He helped the club win promotion into the English Football League as the Conference National's play-off winners in 2007.
-He played 54 games in 2007–08, though started the 2008–09 season on loan at Conference Premier club Burton Albion.
+He played 54 games in 2007–08, though he started the 2008–09 season on loan at Conference Premier club Burton Albion.

-He signed with Port Vale in June 2009, and went on to make the right-back slot his own in the 2009–10, 2010–11 and 2011–12 campaigns.
+He signed with Port Vale in June 2009 and made the right-back slot his own in the 2009–10, 2010–11 and 2011–12 campaigns.
 He helped the club to secure promotion out of League Two in 2012–13.
-He lost his first-team place in August 2015 and was loaned to Northampton Town, and then to Macclesfield Town in August 2017 in order to help him overcome a serious injury which caused him to miss the entire 2016–17 season.
-However he was forced to retire in March 2018 after picking up a serious head injury earlier in the season.
+He lost his first-team place in August 2015 and was loaned to Northampton Town and then to Macclesfield Town in August 2017 to help him overcome a serious injury which caused him to miss the entire 2016–17 season.
+However, he was forced to retire in March 2018 after picking up a serious head injury earlier in the season.

 Club career

 Crewe Alexandra

-Yates graduated through the ranks of the Crewe Alexandra youth system to become a professional in 2002, and spent five months on loan with Conference club Halifax Town from November to April of the 2003–04 season.
+Yates graduated through the ranks of the Crewe Alexandra youth system to become a professional in 2002 and spent five months on loan with Conference club Halifax Town from November to April of the 2003–04 season.
 He made his senior debut on 14 November, in a 2–2 draw at Burton Albion.
 Forced to compete with Darren Hockenhull for the right-back position at The Shay, Yates said that "It was a lot more competitive than the reserve team games I had been playing at Crewe".
 He was sent off for his part in a Boxing Day "mass brawl" during a 1–0 home victory over Scarborough; teammate James Dudgeon and opposition players Matt Redmile and Wayne Gill were also dismissed.
 He played a total of 13 games for Halifax.
-After being released by "Railwaymen" manager Dario Gradi in May 2004, never having made the first team at Gresty Road, he signed for Leek Town.
+After being released by "Railwaymen" manager Dario Gradi in May 2004, never having made the first-team at Gresty Road, he signed for Leek Town.

 Leek Town

-In February 2005 he had a trial with Port Vale, the team he had supported as a boy, but did not impress manager Martin Foyle and was not signed to a contract.
+In February 2005, he had a trial with Port Vale, the team he had supported as a boy, but did not impress manager Martin Foyle and was not signed to a contract.
 Instead he returned to Harrison Park and became an almost permanent presence in the "Blues" defence during 2005–06 season, putting in a total of fifty appearances, also scoring once in the Northern Premier League.